MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/append.md

 ---
 title: append
-description: Windows Commands topic for append, which allows programs to open data files in specified directories, as if they were in the current directory. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Windows Commands topic for **append**, which allows programs to open data files in specified directories, as if they were in the current directory. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article